MargotRasamy/MRFlashcards/README.md

 v1.12 back up in case - completely working and code ready to be cleaned up

 v1.13 Code beautified and functionnal - Ready for Stencil/JS/CSS
+v1.14 Code beautified and functionnal - Ready for Stencil/JS/CSS 2